Hridhyanth/soc-design-and-planning-vsd/README.md

 A solid power distribution strategy combines two structures: power rings running around the core's perimeter, and a power mesh spreading across the whole chip.
 By running multiple VDD and VSS rails across several metal layers, every standard cell ends up close to a power tap — which keeps IR drop and electromigration risk under control.

+#### Pin Placement and I/O Blockage

+I/O pins are arranged along the chip's outer boundary, and where exactly they sit isn't random — pins tied to logic buried deep in the core get positioned closer to that logic to keep wire lengths short.
+The strip of space between the core and the die edge (the I/O ring area) is deliberately walled off from automatic placement, reserved instead for things like pin buffers and ESD protection cells.